zotero/scaffold/README.md

 ## Installation

 To install the extension:
-* Download the `xpi` file of the [latest release](https://github.com/zotero/scaffold/releases)
+* Download the XPI file of the [latest release](https://github.com/zotero/scaffold/releases).
-* In Zotero, click `Tools → Add-Ons`, then drag the `.xpi` for the plugin onto the Add-Ons window that opens.
+* In Zotero, go to Tools → Add-ons and drag the .xpi onto the Add-ons window.

 ![scaffold-screenshot](scaffold.jpg)